-We’re upgrading the signalling around Cambridge, to improve efficiency and reliablilty for passengers and freight users
+We’re investing £194 million to renew the signalling system for the Cambridge area and improve efficiency and reliability for passengers and freight users

 Signalling systems are essential to the safe and efficient operation of the railway.
-With the demands to run more trains for freight as well as passengers, there is a need to modernise those signalling systems which are limiting the ability to operate the railway more efficiently.
+With the demands to run more trains, there is a need to modernise the existing signalling systems which are coming to the end of their operational life and replace them with a modern system that can unlock the ability to operate the railway more efficiently.

-The Cambridge resignalling, re-lock and re-control project, (conveniently shortened to C3R) aims to deliver state of the art signalling technology, ensuring better reliability and reduced maintenance, while providing a platform ready for digital technologies such as European Train Control System (ETCS).
+The Cambridge re-signalling, re-lock and re-control project (C3R) aims to deliver state-of-the-art signalling technology for the railway which means better reliability and reduced maintenance, while providing a platform ready for digital technologies such as the European Train Control System (ETCS).

-- Upgrade of the signalling control equipment at Cambridge power signal box with state-of-the-art computer workstations to improve efficiency and operational capacity
+- An upgrade of the signalling control equipment at Cambridge power signal box

-- Upgrade of the signalling safety interlocking equipment in the Cambridge area with a computer-based system for improved safety and reliability
+- The upgrade of the signalling safety interlocking equipment with a modern signalling technology

-- Upgrade of telecommunications and power supplies to support the new systems
+- Renewal of the telecommunications and power supplies to support the new systems

-Upon completion the project will have replaced around 690 signalling assets.
+Upon completion the project will have replaced almost 700 signalling assets across the area.